rbuurma/rise-2019/Assignments/Rise_assignment_2.md

 ## Post

-Post your paragraph to Known.
-Make sure to tag it:  #RobinsonCrusoe #Assignment2 #GoogleMyMaps #Mapping - and another tag or two if you like.
+Post your paragraph to Wordpress.
+Give it a title that makes in clear what assignment it is.

 ## Extra (not at all required)

-For theoretical readings, additional critical approaches,  and tutorials using different mapping technologies see the ["Geospatial Digital Humanities"](http://lkleincourses.lmc.gatech.edu/dh12/schedule/#geo) section of Lauren Klein's Spring 2012 Digital Humanities course at Georgia Tech, Noah Huffman's [Mapping the Broadsides Collection, or, how to make an interactive map in 30 minutes or less](https://blogs.library.duke.edu/bitstreams/2014/05/16/mapping-the-broadsides-collection-or-how-to-make-an-interactive-map-in-30-minutes-or-less/) (a tutorial using Google Fusion Tables to make an interactive map), and the extensive resources in The UCLA Center for Digital Humanities Intro to Digital Humanities class's section on [GIS and Digital Mapping](http://dh101.humanities.ucla.edu/?page_id=244) authored by Elaine Sullivan.
+For theoretical readings, additional critical approaches,  and tutorials using different mapping technologies see Noah Huffman's [Mapping the Broadsides Collection, or, how to make an interactive map in 30 minutes or less](https://blogs.library.duke.edu/bitstreams/2014/05/16/mapping-the-broadsides-collection-or-how-to-make-an-interactive-map-in-30-minutes-or-less/) (a tutorial using Google Fusion Tables to make an interactive map), and the extensive resources in The UCLA Center for Digital Humanities Intro to Digital Humanities class's section on [GIS and Digital Mapping](http://dh101.humanities.ucla.edu/?page_id=244) authored by Elaine Sullivan.

+Shannon Mattern's [Maps as Media](http://www.wordsinspace.net/mapsmedia/fall2018/) class at the New School includes a variety of histories and theories of maps and mapmaking as some critical mapmaking tools that may be of interest.

 You may also be interested in some histories of cartography, like [these volumes](http://www.press.uchicago.edu/books/HOC/index.html) from the University of Chicago press.